next-hat/documentation/docs/guides/nanocl/overview.md

 A container is a runnable instance of an container image.
 You can create, start, stop, move, or delete a container using the Nanocl API or CLI when using jobs, cargoes or virtual machines.

 By default, a container is relatively well isolated from other containers and its host machine.
-You can control how isolated a container's network, storage, or other underlying subsystems are from other containers or from the host machine.
+You can control how isolated a container's storage, or other underlying subsystems are from other containers or from the host machine.

 A container is defined by its image as well as any configuration options you provide to it when you create or start it.
 When a container is removed, any changes to its state that aren't stored in persistent storage disappear.